Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Methods

 \subsection{Deep learning pipeline}

-\paragraph{Model} Methods were implemented using the DynUNet network from MONAI \cite{cardoso2022monai}, within the Pytorch Lightning Framework \cite{lightning}.
-Our network has six resolution levels, $3 \times 3 \times 3$ kernels, residual blocks, instance normalisation, Leaky ReLU activations with $\alpha$ parameter (slope coefficient) of 0.01, and three levels of deep supervision.
+\paragraph{Model architecture} All segmentation networks were instantiated using the nnU-Net-based \cite{isensee2021nnu} DynUNet architecture from the MONAI library \cite{cardoso2022monai}, implemented within the PyTorch Lightning framework \cite{lightning}.
+The network features a six-level resolution hierarchy comprising 32, 64, 128, 256, 320, and 320 feature maps, respectively.
+The architecture incorporates $3 \times 3 \times 3$ convolutional kernels, residual blocks, instance normalisation, Leaky ReLU activation functions (negative slope coefficient $\alpha = 0.01$), and three levels of deep supervision.